How to Decorate a Small Bedroom

 Our Favourite Ways to Decorate a Small Bedroom

-One excellent perk of having a small bedroom is that, the less wall space there is, the less wallpaper you need!
-If you like the idea of wallpaper but are short on time or funds, a small bedroom provides the perfect opportunity.
+One perk of having a small bedroom is that, the less wall space there is, the less wallpaper you need.
+If you like the idea of wallpaper but are short on time or funds, a small bedroom provides an excellent opportunity to experiment with your look.

 Explore our bedroom wallpaper collection for all our favourite designs.
 If you want to make the room seem bigger or airier, go for lighter colours.
 If you like a cosier, more intimate feel, dark colour palettes work well.

-Stripes are great at creating the illusion of space.
+Stripes are fantastic for creating the illusion of space.
 Vertical stripes can make ceilings feel higher and horizontal ones give the impression of increased breadth.
 Plus, this classic and well-loved design will fit with most interior decor schemes.
 Learn how to paint stripes on a wall using our blog or take a look at our striped wallpapers.

 If you’re a fan of bold colours and designs but don’t want to overpower a small space, why not have a feature wall?
 Feature walls look great behind the bed and provide an exciting focal point without making things feel too busy.
-We’d suggest painting the other walls a neutral colour and then choosing a brighter shade, or perhaps even a wall mural or some wallpaper, for the feature.
+We’d suggest painting the other walls a neutral colour and then choosing a brighter shade, or using some patterned wallpaper, for the feature.

 An important thing to preserve in a small bedroom is floor space.
 So, instead of having a bedside table, why not have a wall-mounted cabinet?
 These can be high enough that you have room for things like a desk or laundry basket underneath.
 For the same reasons, it’s also a good idea to have wall-mounted shelving rather than freestanding bookcases.